pedrovaldessosa/Causality/README.md

 # Causality
-Files and code for estimating brain conectivity
+Files and code for estimating brain conect

 Comment added